Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 ### Logging

 Informatics Gateway, by default, is configured to writes all logs to the console as well as text files.
-The behaviors may be changed in the `Logging` section of the `appsettings.json` file, by uncommenting the `"requestUri": "http://192.168.0.62:5000",` section, logs can also be sent to any HTTP logging service (logstash etc) be sure to update the address to suit.
+The behaviors may be changed in the `Logging` section of the `appsettings.json` file.

 > [!Note]
 > If the Informatics Gateway is running inside a Docker container, additional configuration may be required to limit the size to prevent filling up storage space.
 Refer to the [Docker documentation](https://docs.docker.com/config/containers/logging/configure/) for additional information.